kimmoahokas/webrtc/Readme.md

     - `views` Handlebars template files.
 * `build` The runnable application.
 Excluded from git.
 The folder structure under this tree is similar to the `src` dir tree.

+## Some hints ##

+The application is built using CoffeeScript, Compass styles and Express web framework.

+### Routing ###

+The application routes are defined in files at `src/routes` folder.
+Each file should correspond to a single resource e.g. main.coffee for all things related to the main view, auth.coffee related to the user authentication etc. The `index.coffee` file is special, as it is included to the main app and it includes the routes from all other files.
+This file may seem unnecessary, but it's purpose is to keep the `app.coffee` file as clean as possible.

 ## Credits ##

 1. Landon Schropp, Writing an Awesome Build Script with Grunt,